-A huge part of my life purpose is to help others dance with life awake and inspired.
-The idea that "movement is medicine" helps me to put this into practice.
+Movement is Medicine!
 Every aspect of our humanness-- that is, our physical, energetic, emotional, mental and spiritual selves-- needs movement in order for us to thrive.
 If we are "stuck" in any one of these dimensions, our wellbeing begins to decline.
 My work is about helping people to recognize their relationship with movement in all of these areas, and learn how to work with it in order to perpetuate growth and support personal thriving.
-I achieve this through heart-led creative vision, primarily in the areas of song creation and sharing, inspired art projects, and exploring women's gifts workshops and one-on-one mentoring.
-I also teach Kung Fu.
+I achieve this through heart-led creative vision, primarily in the areas of song creation and sharing, inspired art projects, martial arts training, Exploring Women's Gifts workshops and one-on-one mentoring.

 In my experience, martial arts, visual arts and music are a wonderful creative bundle to explore and strengthen all aspects of our beautifully diverse nature.
 Spending time in wild spaces/nature is woven into all of these practices, and is absolutely essential to our wellbeing.